Local SEO Checklist

 Try and aim to post at least 1 new post every week or fortnight.
 Make sure your post contains some good information, images and links regarding the subject matter.
 Some web agencies provide copy writing services to assist with this goal, however I would recommend you have a go yourself and save some money!

 Thanks for taking the time to read my Local SEO Checklist.
 I hope some of the information is useful to you.
-If you need any advice or have any questions regarding SEO please give me a shout.
+If you need any advice or have any questions regarding SEO Bournemouth and Poole please give me a shout.
 Good luck!

-If you’re based in Bournemouth, Poole or Dorset and need a new website or would like your current one updated please contact me for a chat – or call 07714 795415.
+If you’re based in Bournemouth, Poole or Dorset and need a new website or would like your current one updated please Contact me for a chat – or call 07714 795415.
 Website Design Bournemouth, Poole and Dorset.
-You can read a bit more about me here.